squallstar/room-map-py-fasttext/README.md

 pip install flask fasttext scipy sentence-transformers datasets 'accelerate>=0.26.0'
 ```

-Then, download [cc.en.300.bin](https://dl.fbaipublicfiles.com/fasttext/vectors-crawl/cc.en.300.bin.gz) and put it in the same directory as the server and unzip it.
+## Run with the base Fasttext model

-## Run
+Download [cc.en.300.bin](https://dl.fbaipublicfiles.com/fasttext/vectors-crawl/cc.en.300.bin.gz) and put it in the same directory as the server and unzip it.

 ```
 python3 server.py